NICSTandNICS/Data-Science-for-Docs/index.md

 We have borrrowed heavily from the excellent [Data Carpentry programme](http://datacarpentry.org) in producing this course.
 However, this is _not_ a data carpentry course.
 We do not meet their specications (yet), although this is something we are working toward.

+NICST is a non profit organization which improve the quality of health care in Sri Lanka.

 **Lesson Maintainers: {{page.maintainers | join: ', ' %}}**